nmudd-cms/wnmg-xlc/api-checklist.md

 #API Checklist
 The following checklist outlines the standards and best practices development team should follow when building an API for CMS.
+The idea is that this checklist would exist in an API's repo and all checklist items would be completed.

 ##General
 - [ ] API was built using an ["API-first"](http://apievangelist.com/2014/08/11/what-is-an-api-first-strategy-adding-some-dimensions-to-this-new-question/). mentality. - Before you build your website or application you develop an API first, then you get to work on defining the channels you will be making the API resources available on.